Police Reports for Motor Vehicle Collisions in GA

 Our attorneys will obtain and review your car accident report at no cost to you and help you determine your legal rights.
 Some restrictions apply.

-If you or someone you know has been involved in an auto accident, then call Balams Law Group for more information on how an attorney can help you obtain this video.
+If you or someone you know has been involved in an auto accident, then call The Balams Firm for more information on how an attorney can help you obtain this video.
 The Balams Law Group takes cases in Atlanta, GA.

 Atlanta Central Records Unit –The Atlanta Police Department is the main repository for all reports created by the Atlanta police officers.
 Reports can be picked up from the Central Records Office.